programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 {% include toc.html %}

-## Introduction
+# Introduction

 [0 A.D.: Empires Ascendant](https://play0ad.com/) is a cross-platform, scholarship-aware, and fully free and open source singleplayer and multiplayer historical real-time strategy (RTS) computer game of ancient civilization building and warfare making that has been under continuous development since 2001.
-0 A.D. stands alone as an entirely customizable digital game that is built with real ancient history as one of its leading steerers.
-It even includes reconstructed pre-modern languages in both written and spoken forms.
+0 A.D. stands alone as an entirely customizable digital game that is built with real ancient history as one of its guiding principles.
+It even includes reconstructed, pre-modern languages in both written and spoken forms.
 0 A.D. is an ideal software platform for team-based history and language instruction.

-In this **intermediate-level** Programming Historian tutorial, I presume some experience with installing software and playing computer games.
-As you progress through it, you will learn how to use the hackable sandbox that is 0 A.D. to help you teach history and/or languages.
-Since your students will need some onboarding with 0 A.D., too, it will be best to implement the ideas that are contained in this tutorial in contexts in which you and your students are able to learn side-by-side.
+In this **intermediate-level** Programming Historian lesson, I presume some experience with installing software and playing computer games.
+As you progress through the lesson, you will learn how to use the hackable sandbox that is 0 A.D. to help you teach history and languages.
+Since your students will need some onboarding with 0 A.D., it's advisable to implement the ideas that are contained in this tutorial during contexts in which you and your students are able to learn side-by-side.

-This tutorial should be fitting for you if you are a secondary or postsecondary instructor of materials connected with any of the following topics related to the pre-modern world:
+This tutorial should be fitting for you if you are a secondary or postsecondary instructor of materials connected with any of the following topics related to the pre-modern world, as well as for anyone looking to integrate gaming into their pedagogy:
 * classics and/or ancient history
 * biblical studies
 * medieval studies
 * ancient archaeology
 * ancient languages

-### Sample 0 A.D.
+## Sample 0 A.D.
 Class Experience

-After starting a new game, you (your civilization's controller) and your few starting units, who are humbly in the Village Phase (early game with few technologies), find yourselves isolated from the rest of the world.
-You are unable to interact with anything beyond the small parcel of land that you control until you have sent scouts to explore beyond your territory.
+After starting a new game, in the role of a civilization's controller, you and your few starting units, who are humbly in the early Village Phase of development with few technologies available, find yourselves isolated from the rest of the world.
+The game puts you in a position where you are unable to interact with anything beyond the small parcel of land that you control until you have sent scouts to explore beyond your territory.
 You must scramble to gather resources for building houses, farms, and barracks, as well as food, using the technologies that the civilization that you have chosen actually possessed in antiquity.

-Gradually, you coordinate with your allies -- this computer game, 0 A.D, is best enjoyed in multiplayer modes -- to build a sophisticated trade network, advancing first to the Town Phase and then, eventually, the mighty City Phase while researching historically accurate technologies and constructing many true-to-life buildings, all of which combine to empower you to create an ever more sophisticated economy and ever more capable war machine.
+Gradually, you coordinate with your allies -- this computer game, 0 A.D, is best enjoyed in multiplayer modes -- to build a sophisticated trade network, advancing first to the Town Phase and then, eventually, the mighty City Phase.
+By researching historically accurate technologies and constructing many true-to-life buildings, your civilization becomes capable of creating an ever more sophisticated economy and ever more capable war machine.
 Each civilization has its own realistic economic and militaristic advantages and disadvantages that you must collaboratively exploit with your allies in order to defeat your enemies, ultimately achieving shared control over the entire geographic region.

-While you progress toward that end, you learn a great deal about the economies, militaries, and languages of the civilizations that are part of your match -- possibly even more than you would learn with the same amount of time spent doing traditional classwork.
+While you progress toward the goal of regional control, you learn a great deal about the economies, militaries, and languages of the civilizations that are part of your match -- possibly even more than you would learn with the same amount of time spent doing traditional classwork.

-### Lesson Background
+## Lesson Background

 For the last two weeks of the spring semester of 2023, I brought 0 A.D. into my own university-level Classical and New Testament Greek class.
 My objective was to use the game as a tool for team building, historical study, and linguistic practice.
 This tutorial is based on that androgogical trial, as well as my hundreds of hours of first-hand experience interacting with the software.

 {% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-01.png" alt="The author Corey Stephan introduces 0 A.D. to his university-level ancient Greek class via a projector screen, specifically showing the technological tree of the Spartan civilization." caption="Figure 1.
 Introducing 0 A.D. to my class via a projector screen" %}

-As Sylvester Arnab, Samantha Clarke, and Luca Morini write in their 2019 article "Co‑Creativity through Play and Game Design Thinking," "students discover the importance of elements such as empathy, purpose, meaning, art, creativity, and teamwork in their [game-based] learning regardless of the specific disciplines they are pursuing."[^1] If creativity is found at the intersection of apparently disconnected subjects, then it would be challenging to think of a more creative partner for secondary or postsecondary education than cooperative RTS design and gameplay.
+As Sylvester Arnab, Samantha Clarke, and Luca Morini write in their 2019 article "Co‑Creativity through Play and Game Design Thinking," "students discover the importance of elements such as empathy, purpose, meaning, art, creativity, and teamwork in their [game-based] learning regardless of the specific disciplines they are pursuing."[^1] If creativity is found at the intersection of apparently disconnected subjects, then it would be challenging to think of a more creative partner for secondary or postsecondary education than cooperative real-time strategy (RTS) gaming design and gameplay.

-### Learning Outcomes
+## Learning Outcomes

 By the end of this tutorial, you will learn:
 * what the 0 A.D. project is, how to use its documentation, and why it may be said that the game is well-rooted in history and linguistics